 The two most common reimbursement methods for flood claims are:

-- Replacement Cost Value: RCV is the cost to replace damaged property.
-It is reimbursable to owners of single-family, primary residences insured to within 80 percent of the building's replacement cost.
+- Replacement cost value: RCV is the cost to replace damaged property.
+It is reimbursable to owners of single-family, primary residences insured to within 80% of the building's replacement cost.